Keeping your puppy healthy

 Fleas and treating them

 Fleas are small, reddish-brown insects that live on animals and feed off their blood.
 They are very common and are the most common cause of skin disease in both cats and dogs.
-Fleas can jump from one animal to another so if you have pets that regularly go outdoors and mix with other animals as most dogs do then there is a high probability of them picking up fleas at some point.
+It is only the adult stage of the flea that lives on animals; the other stages are present in the animal’s environment.

 Fleas can also pass on another parasite – tapeworm, so it is worth treating your dog for this at the same time.